spcmd/spotymenu/README.md

 ```

 /                   Search track (with or without artist)

 /a   /artist        Search artist

 /b   /album         Search album

 :?
 Show search history

 :p   :playlist      Switch to the exported playlists

 :a   :add           Add current album to the album list

 :d   :delete        Delete album from the album list

 :t   :tracklist     Show tracklist of the current album

 :f   :fav           Show favorite tracks' list

 :fa  :fadd          Add track to the favorites list

 :fd  :fdel          Delete track from the favorites list

 :i   :info          Show detailed information about the played track/album

 :q   :quit          Quit (close Spotify)

+spotify:album:<id>  Open album by pasting the album URI from clipboard (Ctrl-Y or Ctrl-y by default in dmenu)

+spotify:track:<id>  Open track by pasting the track URI from clipboard (Ctrl-Y or Ctrl-y by default in dmenu)

 :h   :help          This help

 ```